 the legal drinking age).
 Not only is boating under the influence a crime,

 violators can face civil actions from victims and their families.

 What is the Maximum Capacity for Boats?

-Rather than being dictated by Florida statute, the weight capacity is
+Rather than being dictated by Florida statute, the weight capacity is dictated

-to overload a boat with people, but it is extremely dangerous.
+a boat with people, but it is extremely dangerous.

 What are Florida Boating Regulations?

 These regulations include equipping people in tow with flotation devices,